GSejas/mailsac-pyclient/README.md

 # Mailsac Client Library

 This is a Python client library for interacting with the Mailsac REST API.
 It provides a simple interface to receive, and manage emails using Mailsac's services.
+See full documentation for the API, here https://mailsac.com/docs/api/#section/About-the-API

 ## Features